LarsHLunde/AssortedKnowledge/Rsync.md

 ### Conclusion

 Compression in all forms have heavy penalties and very limited return on compression level, \
-I have yet to see any exceptions to this rule with this or any other compression.
+I have yet to see any exceptions to this rule with this or any other compression algorithm.

-So if your uncompressed transfer speed is under 60MB/s, and have CPU power to spare, \
+If your uncompressed transfer speed is under 60MB/s, and have CPU power to spare, \
 you can save some minutes of transfer speed with compression level 1.

-I can see there being some suecases for compression level 1, but not really anything above it.
+I can see there being some usecases for compression level 1, but not really anything above it.
-Another thing to keep in mind is that the CPU used in the example is getting on a bit, \
+Another thing to keep in mind is that the CPU used in the example is quite old, \
 and the gap between it and the current CPUs on the market will only continue to grow as time passes, \
 and the same goes for network speeds and you will have to do your own testing and benchmarking.